tkshimada0912/aliyun/aliyuncli-ecs.md

 aliyuncli ecs DescribeInstanceTypes
 ```

-### Issue 2 - Available images at regions are incorrect?
+### Issue 2 - Pagination Suprise

+At first glance it may seem like aliyun API is not exposing all of the available data to aliyuncli.

-By having a quick look at what kind of instances are available in each regions.
-There are many differences between the regions' image lists:
+For instance, by having a quick look at what kind of instances are available in each regions you may notice that there are many differences between the regions' image lists:

 ```
 $ aliyuncli ecs DescribeImages --RegionId cn-hangzhou | grep -e "ImageId"